skfile/skfile.github.io/about.md

 I have worked with the following technologies/tech stacks: Django, PostgreSQL, Flutter, Amazon EC2, Docker, Tensorflow, Keras

-Aside from listing technical jargon, examples of my use of these skills can be seen on my github [repo](https://github.com/skfile).
+Aside from listing technical jargon, examples of my use of these skills can be seen in the experiences tab.
+It can also be seen, though with more clutter, on my github [repo](https://github.com/skfile).